leiferlab/NeRVEclustering/README_leifer_lab.txt

 cam0.avi	-	low magnification fluorescent images of the worm’s brain cam1.avi	-	low magnification dark field images of the worm’s posture CamData.txt	-	text file with relative timing for every frame

+*****NOTE: FOR OLDER DATA
+We used to use avi’s that were not time synced and used a YAML file containing the meta data.
+Using this data requires the code from the repo https://github.com/leiferlab/MindControlAccessUtils.git.

 ======Raw Text files======
 These files contain timing information for every frame of each of the video feeds.
 They also contain information about the positions of the stage and the objective.
 This information, along with the videos themselves, are used to align the timing for all of the videos.
 Several camera flashes are used throughout the recording.
 The timing of